All the best Labor Day sales to shop this weekend | CNN Underscored

 - Sephora: Had your eye on a new serum or lipstick?
 Select must-have beauty items are up to 50% off until Sept.
 6 or until supplies last.

-- Sheertex: Regular-priced items are now 15% off with the code LD15.
+- Sheertex: Regular-price items are now 15% off with the code LD15.

 - Sorel: Step up your shoe collection with up to 40% off select styles.